RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Details of the TTN application"
 />

 If you have no error on the previous step, you should now be on the application console page.
 The next step is to add end-devices to your The Things Stack application.
-LoRaWAN specification enforce that each end device has to be personalized and activated.
+LoRaWAN specifications enforce that each end device has to be personalized and activated.
 There are two options in registering devices depending on the activation mode selected.
 Activation can be done either via Over-The-Air-Activation (OTAA) or Activation-By-Personalization (ABP).

 :::tip 📝 NOTE:

 Once you have the application in The Things Stack (TTN V3), you need to ensure that you are in coverage of a LoRaWAN gateway that is registered to The Things Stack (TTN V3) as well.
 Without the coverage of that LoRaWAN gateway, you cannot activate any device that you will register in your application.

-RAKwireless has [LoRaWAN gateways](https://store.rakwireless.com/collections/wisgate) that you can connect to The Things Stack (TTN V3) if no LoRaWAN gateway coverage available in your location.
+RAKwireless has [LoRaWAN gateways](https://store.rakwireless.com/collections/wisgate) that you can connect to The Things Stack (TTN V3) if no LoRaWAN gateway coverage is available in your location.

 :::

 #### The Things Stack OTAA Device Registration

 1. Go to your application console to register a device.
-To start adding an OTAA end device, click **+ Add end device**, as shown in Figure 12.
+To start adding an OTAA end device, click **+ Add end device**, as shown in **Figure 12**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/t_image_8.png"